BDRS Committee

 WEBMASTER & SOCIAL MEDIA MANAGER – Louisa Denby

 “I’ve been a member of the BDRS for over twenty years.
 I read Music and Theology at Selwyn College, Cambridge, where I also did a Masters in Choral Studies.
-I’m now Director of Studies in Music and Acting Director of College & Chapel Music at Downing College, which I juggle with my role as Director of Chapel Music & Organist at St Edmund’s College.
+I’m now Director of Studies in Music and Director of Music at Downing College, which I juggle with my role as Director of Chapel Music & Organist at St Edmund’s College.
 Other roles within the University involve lecturing and teaching undergraduates, and running the Intercollegiate Choral Awards Scheme, which comprises a number of widening participation initiatives.

 COMMITTEE MEMBER – Esther Williams